 Wall Street Journal Telecom Reporter Ryan Knutson on the FCC seeking fiber-optic delay data from AT&T, and the net-neutrality debate.

 The Vinnie from Queens panel weighs in on which teams shouldn’t have a pro sports team and the upcoming college and pro football games.

 Greywolf Partners chief technical analyst Mark Newton, Forbes Magazine Publisher Rich Karlgaard and FBN’s Adam Shapiro weigh in on the fresh net neutrality debate.

 Discovery Communications CEO David Zaslav with his take on an open internet and Obama’s net neutrality plans.

-Former FCC Chairman Michael Powell weighs in on the battle over net neutrality and what the FCC will decide.
+Former FCC Chairman Michael Powell on the debate over net neutrality.